Walle Nauta

 Walle Jetze Harinx Nauta (June 8, 1916 – March 24, 1994) was a leading Dutch-American neuroanatomist, and one of the founders of the field of neuroscience.
 Nauta is best known for his silver staining, which helped to revolutionize neuroscience.
-He was an Institute Professor of neuroscience at MIT and also worked at the University of Ultrecht, the University of Zurich, the Walter Reed Army Institute of Research, and the University of Maryland.
+He was an Institute Professor of neuroscience at MIT and also worked at the University of Utrecht, the University of Zurich, the Walter Reed Army Institute of Research, and the University of Maryland.
 In addition, he was a founder and president of the Society for Neuroscience.

 Early life

 Nauta was born on June 8, 1916, in Medan, Sumatra, Dutch East Indies.
 His father had traveled there from the Netherlands as a missionary of the Dutch Reformed Church, but his focus quickly evolved into improving the overall education, health, and governance of the Indonesians.
 Growing up in a household that emphasized ideas of social justice and empathy toward others contributed to Nauta's character and actions as he grew into a young man in the midst of World War II.
 He is remembered as a man intolerant of others' personal entitlement and having a strong passion for helping his fellow man.

-Nauta and his family returned the Netherlands in the 1930s, and so escaped imprisonment during the Japanese occupation.
+Nauta and his family returned to the Netherlands in the 1930s, and so escaped imprisonment during the Japanese occupation.
 It was there that Nauta finished his elementary schooling.